k4m4/terminals-are-sexy/README.md

 	* [chocolatey](https://chocolatey.org/) - The package manager for Windows.
 	* [cygwin](https://cygwin.com/) - Linux-like environment for Windows making it possible to port software running on POSIX systems to Windows.
 	* [ninite](https://ninite.com/) - Install and Update All Your Programs at Once.
-	* [ruckzuck](http://ruckzuck.tools/) - Software Package Manager for Windows, a quick way to install and update Software...
+	* [ruckzuck](http://ruckzuck.tools/) - Software Package Manager for Windows, a quick way to install and update Software.
 	* [wpkg](http://windowspackager.org/documentation/wpkg) - WPKG is an automated software deployment, upgrade and removal program for Windows.